ECONOMIST.COM REDESIGN

 OBJECTIVES

-The overall objectives of my research and testing strategy were improving our understanding of how readers used the website, uncovering pain points or bugs in the new Economist.com, and discovering potential product innovation and commercial opportunities.
+The primary objectives of my research and testing strategy were to deepen our understanding of how readers used the website, identify pain points and bugs in the new Economist.com, and uncover opportunities for product innovation and commercial growth.

-The main, long term objective was creating a system to understand trends in our readers satisfaction levels over time, create a readers’ panel, and set the basis for any future iterative development.
+A key long-term goal was to establish a system for tracking trends in reader satisfaction over time, create a readers' panel, and lay the foundation for continuous, iterative development.

 SECONDARY RESEARCH, STAKEHOLDER INTERVIEWS